AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

     - [Garbage Collection](#gc) &ndash; Pinning and `GCHandle`s.
     - [Referencing Memory](#referencingmemory).
     - [Blittable vs Unmanaged types](#blittablevsunmanaged).
+    - [IL Stubs and Reverse IL Stubs](#ilstubs) &ndash; Generation of IL Stubs for marshalling support.
 - [C++/CLI](#cppcli) &ndash; Merging .NET and C++ into a single language.
     - [C++ language extensions](#cppcli_cpplangext).
     - [Activation of the .NET runtime](#cppcli_activation).

 <!--
-- [IL Stubs and Reverse IL Stubs](#ilstubs) &ndash; How stubs are generated and runtime optimizations.
 - [Diagnostics] &ndash; How to see the generated IL Stub.
 - [COM and `IUnknown`](#comiunknown) &ndash; COM interoperability in .NET.
     - [WinRT](#winrt)
 - [Migration from .NET Framework](#migration) &ndash; Options when migrating from .NET Framework.